spec-framework/documentation/output/book.md

 &nbsp;

-One widget can also keep the UI elements of its sub widgets which did not need to be rebuilt\.The message `needRebuild: false` need to be sent to any of those sub widgets\.If a model composing a *button* and a *list* just want to rearrange the position of the UI elements, there is no need to instantiate new UI elements\.To prevent this, the method `needRebuild:` can be send to them as shown in the example [4\.2](#ex_needRebuild)\.
+One widget can also keep the UI elements of its sub widgets which do not need to be rebuilt\.The message `needRebuild: false` needs to be sent to any of those sub widgets\.If a model comprising a *button* and a *list* just wants to rearrange the position of these UI elements, there is no need to instantiate new UI elements\.To prevent this, the message `needRebuild: false` should be send to them, as shown in the example [4\.2](#ex_needRebuild)\.